anitvmathew-hub/MY_SQL_Learning_journey/README.md

 ## Database

 A database is an organized collection of data that allows information to be stored, retrieved, updated, and managed efficiently.
+Databases make it easier to manage large amounts of structured information.

 For example, an employee database may contain information such as: